-The STA-LTA-ratio algorithm was applied to the bandpass-filtered (third order Butterworth filter) envelope of the vertical component signal of the central cliff top station "Gate of China" (Fig. 1, 3).
-The filter cut-off frequencies were set to 10 and 30 Hz to isolate the typical frequencies of rockfalls and rock avalanches (Helmstetter and Garambois, 2010; Hibert et al., 2014; Burtin et al., 2014; Zimmer and Sitar, 2015).
-Since a significant rockfall should be detected by more than one station,
+The STA-LTA-ratio algorithm was applied to the envelope of the bandpass-filtered (third-order Butterworth filter) vertical component signal of the central cliff top station "Gate of China" (Figs. 1, 3).
+The filter cutoff frequencies were set to 10 and 30 Hz to isolate the typical frequencies of rockfalls and rock avalanches (Helmstetter and Garambois, 2010; Hibcontrol period data.

-- 15 we require that all events interpreted are identifiable at this central station.
+Figure 3.
+Schematic flow chart of the work flow for seismic data analysis.
+Arrows along left side of the boxes indicate utilisation of ert et al., 2014; Burtin et al., 2014; Zimmer and Sitar, 2015).
+Since a significant rockfall should be detected by more than one station, we require that all events interpreted are identifiable at this central station.
 Furthermore, this station was chosen because of its remote location, away from potential sources of anthropogenic and fluvial noise, in order to reduce the initial number of spurious detections.
 Events that were not co-detected by at least two other stations within a time window of 1.75 s were removed from the data set (Fig. 3).
-The value of 1.75 s corresponds to the maximum travel time of a seismic S-wave within the entire seismic network when using a low S-wave velocity in limestone of 2000 ms^{-1} (Bourbie et al., 1987).
-This value is - 20 also similar to the apparent velocities of local earthquakes and rockfalls as discussed by Burtin et al. (2009) and Helmstetter and Garambois (2010).
+The value of 1.75 s corresponds to the maximum travel time of a seismic S wave within the entire seismic network when using a low S-wave velocity in limestone of $2000 \,\mathrm{m \, s^{-1}}$ (Bourbie et al., 1987).
+This value is also similar to the apparent velocities of local earthquakes and rockfalls as discussed by Burtin et al. (2009) and Helmstetter and Garambois (2010).
 In general, a rockfall event can consist of multiple block releases and impacts, and subsequent hillslope activity, all at different locations.
 Not accounting for such effects by setting the 1.75 s criteria would introduce artifacts that bias the subsequent location approach.
 Similarly, if two consecutive picked events showed a time offset smaller than 12.8 s, then only the first one was kept.
-The selected value of 12.8 s corresponds to the maximum possible free fall time of a rock mass - 25 from the top of the highest cliff part.
+The selected value of 12.8 s corresponds to the maximum possible freefall time of a rock mass from the top of the highest cliff part.
 This ensured that rockfalls with multiple impacts were not identified as separate events.
 However, this also implies that in the case of two unrelated rockfalls, occurring within this time window, the latter one would be ignored.

-Further options to reduce false detections can be setting thresholds for minimum and maximum event duration, signal amplitude variance throughout the network, comparison with existing catalogues (e.g., the Swiss earthquake catalogue), and

-30 signal-to-noise (SNR) ratio (Burtin et al., 2014, 2016), the latter being the ratio of the maximum and average value of the signal envelope of an event.
+Further options to reduce false detections can be setting thresholds for minimum and maximum event duration, signal amplitude variance throughout the network, comparison with existing catalogues (e.g. the Swiss earthquake catalogue), and signal-to-noise ratio (SNR) (Burtin et al., 2014, 2016), the latter being the ratio of the maximum and average value of the signal envelope of an event.
 However, all these thresholds must be adjusted to an existing data set of potential rockfall events and their effects should be inspected.
-For the subsequent analysis, minimum and maximum duration as well as SNR ratio were used as rejection criteria, with parameters adjusted based on the control period (Fig. 3, section 5.2).
+For the subsequent analysis, minimum and maximum duration as well as SNR were used as rejection criteria, with parameters adjusted based on the control period (Fig. 3, Sect.
+5.2).